-Photoshop CS4: Restoring pre-CS4 channel shortcuts and curves
+Photoshop CS4/CS5: Restoring pre-CS4 channel shortcuts and curves

 In Adobe Photoshop CS4, the keyboard shortcuts for viewing channels changed, and the Curves adjustment layer was implemented as a non-modal panel rather than a modal dialog box.
 While these changes were done for good reasons, many people are unhappy with them and wish they could do things as they did in Photoshop CS3 and before.
 Since Photoshop CS4 shipped, a couple of tools have emerged to roll back the changes to some extent.

-Curves-Dialog panel.
 This is a panel that lets you add a new Curves adjustment layer or edit a selected Curves adjustment layer using a dialog box, as it was before Photoshop CS4.
-This panel was built as an extension using Adobe Configurator, and is again downloadable from John Nack’s blog.
+This panel was built as an extension using Adobe Configurator, and is again downloadable from John Nack’s blog (CS4 Curves Dialog panel) (CS5 Curves Dialog panel).
 To install it, first double-click to unzip it, then double-click the unzipped .mxp file.
 It should open in Adobe Extension Manager, which should install it into the right location automatically.
 You may need to download and install (or update) Adobe AIR for the extension to work.
+For more details, see John Nack’s blog post, Using a dialog box to edit a Curves adjustment layer.

 [I don't understand the question.
 In any version of Photoshop, two images need to have compatible channels before you can combine them.
 Have you converted one image to the same Image Mode as the other image?
 Or are you having trouble switching to the composite channel?